flutistar/Scraping_Just_Eat/README.md

 # Just Eat Scraper
 ### Overview

   This web app scrapes list of restaurants from the https://www.just-eat.co.uk/, and save into Xlsx file.
+  * Import Postcodes from xlsx file.
+  * Search Restaurant URLs with Postcodes
+  * Scrap detail list of restaurants with restaurant URLs
+  * Export to xlsx file

 ###INSTALL
   * install python